ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.it-it.md

 If these fields are not specified, it will reset to default value (ipvs for kubeProxyMode and empty customization).

-- Update only `kubeProxy` and keeping existing `apiServer` customization if any:
+- Update only `kubeProxy` and keep existing `apiServer` customization if any:

 > [!primary]
 >